pjamessteven/partymap-quasar-v2/README.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
-This license lets others remix, tweak, and build upon this work non-commercially, as long as they credit the original author and license their new creations under the identical terms.
+The Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0) allows others to remix, tweak, and build upon this work non-commercially, as long as they credit the original author(s) (Peter James Steven and PartyMap Contributors) and license their new creations under the identical terms.
 For more details, see the LICENSE file.

+---

+## Contributing

+Keen to contribute?
+Hell yeah!!!
+Let's build the best event platform on the internet!

+You can find us on Discord: https://discord.gg/BD7BwrZA

+To start contributing to the code base, [find](https://github.com/pjamessteven/partymap-quasar-v2/issues?q=is:issue+is:closed) an existing issue, or [open](https://github.com/pjamessteven/partymap-quasar-v2/issues/new/choose) a new one.
+We categorize issues into 2 types:

+- Feature requests:

+  - If you're opening a new feature request, we'd like you to explain what the proposed feature achieves, and include as much context as possible
+  - If you want to pick one up from the existing issues, simply drop a comment below it saying so.

+- Anything else (e.g. bug report, performance optimization, typo correction):
+  - Start coding right away.

 ---